Buc-ee's: History

 In 1982, founder Arch "Beaver" Aplin was a partner in the opening of a store in Clute, Texas, the first to bear the name "Buc-ee's".
-He formed the name Buc-ee's by combining his childhood nickname; the name of his Labrador Retriever, Buck; as well as the appeal of Ipana toothpaste's animated mascot, Bucky the beaver.
+He formed the name Buc-ee's by combining his childhood nickname and the name of his Labrador Retriever, Buck; as well as the appeal of Ipana toothpaste's animated mascot, Bucky the beaver.
 Aplin was born in Southeast Texas.
-His father was born in Harrisonburg, northeast of Alexandria, Louisiana, and Arch's grandparents live there.
-Buc-ee's expanded and opened its first travel center in Luling in 2003.
+His father was born in Harrisonburg, northeast of Alexandria, Louisiana, where Arch's grandparents still lived as of 2019.
+Buc-ee's eventually expanded and opened its first travel center in Luling in 2003.

 In 2012, Buc-ee's opened its largest travel center in New Braunfels, Texas, on Interstate 35.
-The New Braunfels location was the largest convenience store in the world at 68000 sqft, but on June 26, 2023, the Sevierville, Tennessee, Buc-ee's opened, becoming the world's largest convenience store at 74,707 square feet (6,940.5 m^{2}).
-The Sevierville store was surpassed in size by a new store in Luling, Texas, at 75,000 square feet (6967.7 m^{2}) on June 10, 2024, replacing the original Luling travel center, which was 35,000 square feet (3251.6m²).
+The New Braunfels location was the largest convenience store in the world at 68000 sqft, but on June 26, 2023, the Sevierville, Tennessee, Buc-ee's opened, becoming the world's largest convenience store at 74,707 ft2.
+The Sevierville store was narrowly surpassed in size by a new store in Luling, Texas, at 75,000 ft2 on June 10, 2024, replacing the original Luling travel center, which was 35,000 ft2.
 The New Braunfels location had the 2012 "Best Restroom in America" as named by Cintas.

-After significant expansion in the Greater Houston area and Central Texas, the first Buc-ee's in the Dallas–Fort Worth metroplex opened in Terrell, Texas, on June 22, 2015.
-The travel center is three miles west of the Shops at Terrell, a former Tanger Outlets center, on Interstate 20.
+After significant expansion in the Greater Houston area and central Texas, the first Buc-ee's in the Dallas–Fort Worth metroplex opened in Terrell, Texas, on June 22, 2015.
+The travel center is 3 mi west of the Shops at Terrell, a former Tanger Outlets center, on Interstate 20.